 When you buy an investment property, through use, wear and tear, weathering, and so on, it degrades—or depreciates.
 For example, your car loses its luster over time.
 You don’t value a 2008 Camry the same way you value a 2020 model.
 Same goes for real estate.

 This all sounds like a bummer, but there’s an upside: Depreciation offers real estate tax benefits for that degradation.
 These can be big boons for real estate investors willing to invest time into a smart tax strategy.

 To be sure, there are rules when it comes to writing off depreciation.
 Here’s what does not qualify for a depreciation deduction on your tax return.

-- You can no longer depreciate a property if you move into it yourself.
+- Personal residences: You can no longer depreciate property if you move in yourself.

-- You own it for at least one year.
+- You must own it for at least one year.